I provide proofreading services for publishers and individual authors.

-This service is best suited to authors who are satisfied that their work is well written but who require a final, thorough and objective check or correction of their work.
-Text will be checked for spelling and punctuation errors; correct capitalisation and grammar; consistency of language, punctuation and heading style; correct numbering of tables and figures; factual accuracy (within reason); and clarity.
+This service is best suited to those who are satisfied their work is well written but needs a final, thorough and objective check for accuracy.
+I will check for spelling and punctuation errors; correct capitalisation and grammar; consistency of language, punctuation and heading style; correct numbering of tables and figures; pagination; factual accuracy (within reason); and clarity.

-I can proofread on screen using Word tools, on PDF (usually for publishers), with PowerPoint and on hard copy using BSI mark-up symbols (again, usually for publishers).
+I can proofread on screen using Word tools, on PDF (usually for publishers), on PowerPoint, and on hard copy using BSI mark-up symbols (again, usually for publishers).
+I have also proofread magazine-style publications using Futureproofs (for a publisher).

-Clients whose work is to be submitted for academic assessment may be asked to prove that they are working within the rules of their educational institution.
+I may ask clients who are submitting their work for academic assessment to prove they are working within the rules of their educational institution.

 This service is useful for authors who recognise that they have brought their work as far as they can for now but need the support of an editor to bring it to the standard they require, especially if they need to follow a particular style guide.
 In editing such work I focus on accuracy, clarity and consistency.

-This may involve using styles and tags/codes on screen, providing both copyediting and developmental editing service and working to the brief of publishers preparing academic, educational or general interest works, including textbooks and journal articles.
+This may involve using styles and tags/codes on screen and working to the brief of publishers preparing academic, educational or general interest works, including textbooks and journal articles.

 Sometimes the only thing holding a writer back from communicating excellent ideas is language.
 Editing texts written by those for whom English is a second (or third or fourth!) language includes the usual tasks of editing.
 However, here I pay significant attention to nuances of language that may be missed by those who are not native speakers of English.

-This is often about finding the ‘right’ way to say something in English, which may need more than a dictionary or online translation service.
+This is often about finding the ‘right’ way to say something in English, which requires more than a dictionary or online translation service.
 It also involves identifying and communicating the intended meaning of the writer when language makes that difficult.

 This usually involves transcription of audio recordings (e.g. presentations and interviews), including focus group and one-to-one interviews.
 Please note that I am not currently offering transcription services because of the demand on my editing and proofreading services.